zalando/spring-cloud-config-aws-kms/README.md

 The Spring Cloud Config Server library provides an endpoint to encrypt plain text strings.
 Make sure to secure this endpoint properly!
 See [reference](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_encryption_and_decryption) for details.

-With the AWS CLI.
-Make sure to encode your **plaintext with Base64**!

-    aws kms encrypt  --region eu-west-1 --key-id arn:aws:kms:eu-west-1:089972051332:key/79fd3162-473f-450e-9024-b731d3df1198 --plaintext SGFsbG8=

-Or you can use our small [CLI tool](https://github.com/zalando/spring-cloud-config-aws-kms/tree/master/encryption-cli).
+You can also use [AWS CLI](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html#examples) or our small [CLI tool](https://github.com/zalando/spring-cloud-config-aws-kms/tree/master/encryption-cli) to encrypt and decrypt values.

 Contribution